rogerbinns/apsw/doc/exceptions.rst

   time, or tried to close the same connection in two threads at the same time.

-  You can also get this exception by using a cursor as an argument to itself (eg as the input data for :meth:`Cursor.executemany`).
+  You can also get this exception by using a cursor while it is already inside execution such as executing a new query while inside a function called by that cursor.
+It is recommended to use :meth:`Connection.execute` and :meth:`Connection.executemany` instead of using cursors directly.
-  Cursors can only be used for one thing at a time.

 .. exception:: ForkingViolationError